Thursday, 29 October 2020

 For ease of singing, I have transposed the musical key up a half-octave.

 SONG-LINK: We have also used the same melody for another parody-song.
-"Skittish Doll" deals with an early awkward attempt at romance in a paticular enthnic setting.
+"SKITTISH DOLL" deals with an early awkward attempt at romance in a paticular enthnic setting.
 Click HERE.

 ORIGINAL SONG-LYRICS